learn-co-curriculum/javascript-pure-functions/README.md

 # JavaScript Pure Functions

+## Overview

+We'll define and write pure functions and also rewrite functions to be pure.

 ## Objectives

-1. Explain what a "pure" function is
+1. Define the inputs and outputs of a  "pure function"
-2. Practice writing functions without side effects
+2. Define and identify side effects
-3. Practice identifying side effects
+3. Write functions without side effects

 ## What's a pure function?